eunos-1128/openstructure/modules/doc/actions.rst

                           Only has an effect if model is in mmcif format.
 By default, the asymmetric unit (AU) is used for scoring.
-                          If there are biounits defined in the mmcif file, you can specify the (0-based) index of the one which should be used.
+                          If there are biounits defined in the mmcif file, you can specify the ID (as a string) of the one which should be used.
     -rb REFERENCE_BIOUNIT, --reference-biounit REFERENCE_BIOUNIT
                           Only has an effect if reference is in mmcif format.
 By default, the asymmetric unit (AU) is used for scoring.
-                          If there are biounits defined in the mmcif file, you can specify the (0-based) index of the one which should be used.
+                          If there are biounits defined in the mmcif file, you can specify the ID (as a string) of the one which should be used.
     -rna, --residue-number-alignment
                           Make alignment based on residue number instead of